zopencommunity/gitport/README.md

 *.png binary
 ```

-### Gotchas
+### Migration considerations
-When adding files, you need to make sure that the z/OS file tag matches the working-tree-encoding.
-Otherwise, you may encounter an error.
+If you are migrating from Rocket Software's Git, then the good news is that Git on z/OS should be compatible.

-NOTE: Git on z/OS does not currently support adding `untagged` files.
+If you encounter any issues, please open an issue under https://github.com/ZOSOpenTools/gitport/issues.